-As parent, you get to decide the first and last name that your child will have.
+As a parent, you get to decide the first and last name that your child will have.
+You also get to choose the name you intend for them to regularly use.
 However, Québec has certain rules which you must follow.

 Choosing a first name

-You can choose one or several first names (“first names” includes middle names), but it is preferable not to give more than four first names.
+You can choose one or several first names (“first names” includes middle names), but your child cannot have more than four first names.

-The name that appears first in the declaration of birth must be the name you intend for your child to regularly use.
+You must also specify in the declaration of birth the name you intend for your child to regularly use.
+This will be their “usual given name”.

 If one of the first names is a compound name (a name joined by a hyphen), you must insert a hyphen between the two names.
 If not, the two names will be considered two distinct names.